saran-sankar/prime-set-conjecture/README.md

 # prime-set-conjecture
-Computational verification for a conjecture related to prime numbers
+Computational attempt at verifying a conjecture related to prime numbers